 Here are some opportunities for those specifically interested in global and international law:

-NYU Law gives J.D. students the opportunity to spend a semester immersed in the law and legal culture of another part of the world through an academic program designed and administered by the Law School in cooperation with local partners.
-The abroad sites are located in Buenos Aires, Paris and Shanghai.
+- NYU Law Abroad gives JD students the opportunity to spend a semester immersed in the law and legal culture of another part of the world through an academic program designed and administered by the Law School in cooperation with local partners.
+The abroad sites are located in Buenos Aires and Paris.

-- The Hague Conference on Private International Law Summer
+- Special summer internship programs include the International Law and Human Rights Summer Fellowship Program and The Hague Conference on Private International Law Summer Fellowship.

 - The Program on Corporate Compliance and Enforcement Fellowship is awarded to students who are strongly interested in in-depth research on corporate crime or securities fraud.

 - The Center for Human Rights & Global Justice (CHRGJ) offers support to current students and postgraduates; they also have a human rights job board.

 - Language Instruction: NYU offers students interested in improving or developing foreign language skills a variety of alternative forms of language instruction, including courses, software, language coaching, and language tables.